adjust/ios_sdk/doc/migrate.md

 ### Revenue tracking

 Revenues are now handled like normal events.
 You just set a revenue and a currency to track revenues.
-Note that it is not possible to track any revenue without event token anymore.
+Note that it is no longer possible to track revenues without associated event tokens.
 You might need to create an additional event token in your dashboard.
 The optional transaction ID is now a property of the event instance.